mabo3n/transaction-authorizer/README.md

 A tiny command line application to authorize financial transactions on an account.

-The application listens for json-formatted operations in the standard input, and outputs the results to the standard output.
-For a complete specification of the features and business rules, please refer to Nubank's **Code Challenge: Authorizer** document.
+It listens for json-formatted operations in the standard input, and outputs the results to the standard output.

 <a id="org678f369"></a>